 Want to see a breakdown of PHP 7.4 from our PHP experts?
 This webinar is worth a watch

-PHP 8 is set for release on November 26th, 2020.
-As mentioned above, the banner feature for this realease is the JIT compiler.
+PHP 8 was released on November 26th, 2020.
+As mentioned above, the banner feature for this release is the PHP JIT compiler.
 While JIT compiling won’t bring significant improvements on its own, it will allow new features in PHP to be specific to PHP, and not reliant on C.

 The addition of JIT compiling also adds the potential for PHP to be used outside the confines of what we typically consider PHP development arenas, and more in league with general-purpose languages like Java or C#.